uliwitness/dans-shell/Readme.md

 Number.
 A number can consist only of numeric characters and may optionally contain a decimal point.

+	$myVariable

+A variable local to this shell.
+You can use the assignment operator to assign a value to this variable, like so:

+	$myVariable = 15

+In addition, equivalent syntax is provided that looks more Dan's Shell-ish:

+	var.myVariable

+This is consistent with environment variables, which are passed on to commands that are executed and are referenced by writing:

+	env.PATH

+(to get the "PATH" environment variable, for example)

 	name( -label "paramOne", --label2, "param3" )